 They also discovered that the supreme leader of the region was a Wampanoag Native American sachem by the name of Massasoit, and they learned of the existence of Squanto, a Native American originally from Patuxet.
 Squanto had spent time in Europe and spoke English quite well.
 Samoset spent the night in Plymouth and agreed to arrange a meeting with some of Massasoit's men.

 Samoset returned to Plymouth on March 22 with a delegation from Massasoit that included Squanto; Massasoit joined them shortly thereafter.
 After an exchange of gifts, Massasoit and Governor Carver established a formal treaty of peace.

-This treaty ensured that each people would not bring harm to the other, that Massasoit would send his allies to make peaceful negotiations with Plymouth, and that they would come to each other’s aid in a time of war.
+This treaty ensured that each person would not bring harm to the other, that Massasoit would send his allies to make peaceful negotiations with Plymouth, and that they would come to each other's aid in a time of war.